hellagutmann-soelen/presentation-webgl/README.md

 - In WebGL / OpenGL ES terms you can create programs which run on the GPU
 - With this it is possible to run thousands of processes at the same time/tick (depending of your GPU Power of course)
 - Basicially there are 2 parts to form a shader in WebGL: The Vertex and the Fragment shaders
-- To get into shading checkout [The book of shaders](https://thebookofshaders.com/)
+- To get into shading checkout [The book of shaders](https://thebookofshaders.com/) or the [Shaders Basics](https://www.youtube.com/watch?v=kfM-yu0iQBk) course from [Freya Holmér](https://www.youtube.com/@acegikmo)
-- (note for myself, open private tab)
+- Sidenote we also use Shaders!
+An example can be found in the SDI Application; we do that in order to increase the performance on old devices (calulating a graph in runtime on the gpu instead of the cpu)

 ---